John Sabini

-John D. Sabini is the former chairman of the New York State Racing and Wagering Board.
-He was confirmed by the New York State Senate in August 2008 and served until 2013.
-Sabini had previously been a member of the State Senate, a Democrat, serving from 2003 to 2008, and represented parts of Jackson Heights, Corona, East Elmhurst, Elmhurst and Woodside.
-He had previously represented much of the same area as a member of New York City Council from 1992 to 2001.
+John D. Sabini (born November 15, 1956) is an American former politician and government official.
+A Democrat from Queens, he served in the New York City Council from 1992 to 2001 and in the New York State Senate from 2003 to 2008.
+He was the chairman of the New York State Racing and Wagering Board from 2008 to 2013, when the board was merged into the New York State Gaming Commission.

-Early life
+Early life and education

 A lifelong resident of Jackson Heights, Sabini won election to the Community Advisory Board at Elmhurst Hospital at age 16.
-When he was 19, he was appointed to Community Board No. 3-Q, where he served until his election to the City Council.
+When he was 19, he was appointed to Community Board No. 3‑Q, where he served until his election to the City Council.

-Sabini holds a degree from New York University's College of Business and Public Administration, now known as the Stern School, and attended its Graduate School of Public Administration, now known as the Robert F. Wagner Graduate School of Public Service.
+Sabini holds a degree from New York University's College of Business and Public Administration (now the Stern School of Business) and attended its Graduate School of Public Administration (now the Robert F. Wagner Graduate School of Public Service).

+Early career

 Sabini served as District Administrator for Congressmen James H. Scheuer and Stephen J. Solarz.
 He also served as Director of the State Assembly's Subcommittee on Senior Citizen Facilities.
 Prior to his election to the City Council, Sabini was Vice President of the MWW Group, a public and government relations firm based in New Jersey.

-Career

-The crisis surrounding the Queens County Democratic Organization following the death of Donald Manes in 1986 was a defining moment in Sabini's career.
-Sabini was thrust into the position of interim chairman at the time when scrutiny from the media and federal investigators threatened the future of the local party organization.
-His success in stepping in to clean up the party earned him glowing editorial support from The New York Times and Newsday.
-After completing the unexpired term he was replaced by Congressman Thomas J. Manton after that year's primary election.
+The crisis surrounding the Queens County Democratic Organization following the death of Donald Manes in 1986 thrust Sabini into the position of interim chairman at a time when scrutiny from the media and federal investigators threatened the future of the local party organization.
+His success in stepping in to clean up the party earned him editorial support from The New York Times and Newsday.
+After completing the unexpired term, he was replaced by Congressman Thomas J. Manton after that year's primary election.

-City Council
+City Council (1992–2001)

-On the City Council, Sabini held the post of Council representative to the City's Commission on Public Information and Communications, a panel seeking ways to improve interaction between New York City residents and city government and increased use of technology.
+On the City Council, Sabini held the post of Council representative to the City's Commission on Public Information and Communications, a panel seeking to improve interaction between New York City residents and city government and increase the use of technology.
 He was appointed Chair of the Council's Subcommittee on Landmarks, Public Siting and Maritime Uses and was chosen for membership on the Council's influential Land Use Committee and on the Subcommittee on Planning, Dispositions and Concessions.
-In his legislative duties, he introduced and co-sponsored many bills that have helped to improve the quality of life for New Yorkers, including the Aggressive Panhandling bill and the Landmark Notification Law, which requires the commercial tenants doing business in historic districts be informed about their responsibilities under the city's landmarks law.
+In his legislative duties, he introduced and co‑sponsored many bills that helped to improve the quality of life for New Yorkers, including the Aggressive Panhandling bill and the Landmark Notification Law, which requires commercial tenants doing business in historic districts to be informed about their responsibilities under the city's landmarks law.